assembla/ecvc-svn/README.md

 -- or --

-Build from source, from the 'shelve' branch of Subversion or TortoiseSVN, following the normal build procedure of those projects.
+Build the current development version of Subversion or TortoiseSVN from source, following the normal build procedure of those projects.

 ### Shelving in TortoiseSVN
 Start with a version-controlled folder or file that contains some local (uncommitted) changes.
 Right-click; select `TortoiseSVN->Shelve`.